 The data controller shall, at any time, provide information upon request to each user as to what personal data are stored about the user.
 In addition, the data controller shall correct or erase personal data at the request or indication of the user, insofar as there are no statutory storage obligations.
 The entirety of the controller’s employees are available to the user in this respect as contact persons.

-7. Usage of the DEUTZ Service Portal and DEUTZ P@rts
+8. Usage of the DEUTZ Service Portal, DEUTZ P@rts and ELTAB

 DEUTZ AG provides its customers with the DEUTZ Service Portal, a platform through which DEUTZ spare parts can be ordered from DEUTZ Service Partners.
 For customers from countries where the Service Portal is not yet available, DEUTZ AG is providing the DEUTZ P@rts system for, which also allows customers from these countries to request parts from DEUTZ Service Partners.
-Upon registration in the DEUTZ Service Portal and DEUTZ P@rts, the following data is collected and processed:
+The application called ELTAB (Electronic Pocketbook) is a proprietary development from DEUTZ and is available for the configuration of products.
+In order to use the application, access authorization in the form of a user account is required.

 - Company name